jlee55504/starter-movie-front-end/README.md

 ## Acknowledgments

   - This project was built for the Chegg Skill's software engineering program
-  - This application helped me understand how to connect a database, a back-end, and a front-end application together.
+  - This application helped me understand how to connect a database, a back-end, and a front-end application together